 Yes.
-There are provisions within the Bankruptcy Act that enable a bankrupt individual to have their bankruptcy annulled and the bankruptcy record removed from your credit history.
-In bankruptcy terms, this technique is usually described as a Section 73 proposal and it is an approach where everybody wins.
+There are provisions within the Bankruptcy Act that make it possible for a bankrupt individual to have their bankruptcy annulled and the bankruptcy record removed from your credit history.
+In bankruptcy terms, this technique is usually referred to as a Section 73 proposal and it is an approach where everybody wins.
 Basically, the trustee contacts your creditors, presents them with your offer, which is substantially less than the original debt owed, the condition is that the creditors clear your credit file clean.
-This process typically takes a few weeks and there are costs involved.
-A section 73 annulment proposal can be done at any time throughout the 3 years you are bankrupt although it is most likely to be successful if attempted later in your bankruptcy.
+This process generally takes a couple of weeks and there are fees involved.
+A section 73 annulment proposal can be done at any time throughout the 3 years you are bankrupt although it is most likely to be successful if attempted later on in your bankruptcy.

-At Bankruptcy Experts Hobart we have a wealth of experience and skills in Section 73 proposals, we combine this with our proven strategies to bring our clients through their bankruptcies unscathed, ready to start over.
+At Bankruptcy Australia we have a wealth of experience and skills in Section 73 proposals, we combine this with our proven strategies to bring our customers through their bankruptcies unscathed, all ready to start over.
 Call us on 1300 795 575 to see how we can help you.